kanidm/kanidm/book/src/examples/traefik.md

 available.
 Ensure you adjust this file or Kanidm's configuration to have a matching HTTPS port; the line `traefik.http.services.kanidm.loadbalancer.server.port=8443` sets this on the Traefik side.

+> [!NOTE]
+>
-> **NOTE** You will need to generate self-signed certificates for Kanidm, and copy the configuration
+> You will need to generate self-signed certificates for Kanidm, and copy the configuration
 > into the `kanidm_data` volume.
 Some instructions are available in the "Installing the Server"
 > section of this book.